Digital Security Explained

 In digital security, the CIA Triad is a foundational model describing three primary objectives of protection: Confidentiality, Integrity, and Availability.

-This “CIA” acronym is commonly used in information security education and refers to protection goals—not intelligence agencies.
+This “CIA” acronym refers to protection goals — not intelligence agencies.

 On this page